dhis2/dhis2-java-client/README.md

 ## Configuration

-A minimal, local configuration of `dhis2-java-client` looks like this:
+A minimal, local configuration of `dhis2-java-client` looks like this, where the configuration parameters refer to the base URL, username and password for the DHIS 2 instance to connect to.
+Note that you should not include the `api` part of the base URL:

 ```java
 Dhis2Config config = new Dhis2Config(